Layout

 Why Should You Track Product Development Metrics?

 Many businesses may rely on external data or market trends to see how well they’re performing in an industry.
-But, primary data collected from the organization’s performance helps teams know what to focus on and validate if they’re on track and improving.
+However, primary data collected from the organization’s performance indicators help teams know what to focus on and validate if they’re on track and improving.

-The insights gained from setting and tracking product development KPIs lead to many benefits, such as:
+The insights gained from setting and tracking KPIs lead to many benefits, such as:

 • Getting an accurate measure of business performance